naheller/nate-blog/content/blog/why-visit-outer-space.md

   - travel
   - tourism
 image: https://res.cloudinary.com/nate-blog/image/upload/v1600394021/carina-nebula.jpg
 description: Outer space is great, and you should travel there.
-Here are a few reasons why.
+Here are a few reasons why.d
 ---
 Contrary to popular belief, Lorem Ipsum is not simply random text.
 It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.